rossllewellyn/rossllewellyn/README.md

-### Hi, I'm Ross 👋🏼
+### Hi, I'm Ross 👋

-I'm a Full-Stack Developer, focusing on JavaScript, with a background in Electronics and Embedded Systems.
-I strive to create clean UX and code, and love diving into new technologies.
+I'm an Enthusiastic Full-Stack Developer with a background in Electronics and Embedded Systems, eager to explore new technologies, connect with my peers, and push myself to learn.

+Technologies and tools I enjoy working with: Node.js, TypeScript, React.js, PostgreSQL, MongoDB, Docker, Jest, AWS, GCP, Firebase.

+My interests include pushing myself in the gym with weightlifting, watching Formula 1 races (often in dispair at my Fantasy Formula 1 team), and getting creative by painting miniatures.

 ### Technologies I enjoy working with
 | Data | Web | Design & Styling | Testing |